ghlozanom/pricebot/README.md

 - **currencyPairs**
 - **fetchIntervalInSeconds**

+If you run without any argument, the values defined in `config.json` will be used.
+To run it with predefined config values, try:

+Run `npm start`

 To run with **currencyPairs** as argument, try:

 Run `npm start -- --currencyPairs="UPXAU-USD"`.

 ## Docker Compose

 This app is configured to run with Docker compose.
 It will build the node app and run a mongo image to which the app will connect to.
-To do it:
+To do it, open a terminal in the root folder and:

 - Run `docker-compose up --build`